trisulnsm/dinodoc/trisuldocs/docs/ag/admintasks/dbstatus.md

 | Ref         | Size of the packet storage on the reference part |
 | Archive     | Size of the packet storage on the archive part   |

-The PCAP [tabular data ](storage_status#storage-status-tabular-data)below similar to the Storage Status tabular data which shows the PCAP information in each storage pools: oper, ref, and archive.
+The PCAP tabular data below the probe slices is similar to the [Storage Status tabular data](storage_status#storage-status-tabular-data) which shows the PCAP information in each storage pools: oper, ref, and archive.